Subject | Higher Education |

 How can my students take part?

-Nominations will be open for students who will be in Year 9 or Year 12/Level 3 Year 1 at the start of the 2025-26 academic year.
+Nominations will be open for students in Year 9 or Year 12/Level 3 Year 1 at the start of the 2025-26 academic year.

 Who is eligible?